-Maintenance is necessary for Electric Engines and Generators after the calculated working hours.
+Maintenance is necessary for Electric Motors and Generators after the calculated working hours.
 Such maintenance aims at preventing unplanned stops of your machine and the occurrence of larger and expensive damages.

 The factors effecting the maintenance time are as follows:

 Nature of the machine: AC, DC, Generator

 Type of the machine: squirrel cage, ringed, with collector, with bearing or with metal

 Machine particularity: Protective class, operating class, revolution.

 The particularity of the equipment driven by/driving the machine: Mill, pump,

 compressor, fan, reducer, belt and pulley, diesel engine, turbine.